Northumberland Walks Logo

 The path near where it joins Hellpath.

-After a short while the burn splits into two and after crossing a footbridge the path will rise up the valley side with Hazelly Burn below.
+After a short while the burn splits into two and after crossing a footbridge we followed the path up the valley side with Hazelly Burn below.

-Broadstruther will come into view soon with Broadhope Hill to the left, Preston Hill beyond and Great Moor to the right.
+Broadstruther soon came into view with Broadhope Hill to the left, Preston Hill beyond and Great Moor to the right.

-Continue on this path crossing another footbridge and then join a forestry track by turning right out of the valley.
-This track will take you to Broadstruther.
+Continuing along this path we crossed another footbridge and then joined a forestry track by turning right out of the valley.
+This is the track we followed to Broadstruther.

-Take time to pause along this track and look back for superb views down the valley you have just walked up and the hills beyond.
-In late summer the area will be purple with flowering heather.
+Taking time to pause along this track we looked back for superb views down the valley we had just walked up and the hills beyond.
+In late summer the area can be purple with flowering heather.

 Looking back down the valley.
 Looking back down the valley.